kingmalza/cathedralQA/README.md

 -If you whant use stripe for your marketplace income From stripe registration data get details and fill table (seting_gen stripe_id field)

 ## Demo
-you can try a full verion of the sotware on my demo enviroment here:
+You can try a full verion of the sotware on my demo enviroment here:

 (https://helium.myaida.io)
 >User: demo

 >Password: Cathedral

 ## Documentation